 — Acts 3:17-19 NLT

 O Father, how great is your love for us.
-We recognize that we do not deserve it and can not earn it.
+We recognize that we do not deserve your love and cannot earn it.
 I do not understand how your heart can be so forgiving, but I am eternally grateful for such grace.
 You know the names of people on my heart — people I hold dear — who need to turn their hearts to Jesus.
-Please, dear LORD, be at work in their lives and draw them to your Son.
+Please, dear Lord, be at work in their lives and draw them to your Son.
 I ask this in his name and for their sakes.
 Amen.